Pinchez25/fineract-python-client/fineract/docs/SelfUserApi.md

 Update User

 This API can be used by Self Service user to update their own user information.
-Currently, "password" and "repeatPassword" are the only parameters accepted.
+Currently, \"password\" and \"repeatPassword\" are the only parameters accepted.

 ### Example